 The above transactions are incurred in the normal course of business.
-Notes 7(a), 9(b), 11 and 13(b)(iii) provide disclosure for the acquisition of Oro Silver from Marlin Gold; Note 7(b) for the Sale Transaction with Endeavour; and Note 8 for marketable securities held in Endeavour, AzMet and AzMin.
+Notes 7(a)(i) and 12(b)(iii) provide disclosure for the acquisition of Oro Silver from Marlin Gold; Note 7(a)(ii) for the Sale Transaction with Endeavour; and Note 8 for marketable securities held in Endeavour, AzMin and AzMet.

-In 2015 and 2014, legal fees which were included in general and administrative, share issuance expenses and corporate development were incurred to a law firm in which a senior officer was a partner.
+In 2015, legal fees which were included in general and administrative, share issuance expenses and corporate development were incurred to a law firm in which a senior officer was a partner.
 The senior officer resigned from the Company in December 2015.

-The companies include Endeavour and AzMet.
+The companies include Endeavour, AzMin and AzMet.